rssys/snowcat/doc/artifact_evaluation.md

 ### Access the data

+**Dear reviewers, we are happy share a VM that already stores all the data to save your time.
+Please leave us a comment on hocrp if you need.**

 There are generally two ways to download them.

 - Use gsutil to download the data (recommended)